Power Generation Project

 Their U.S. operations, including a dedicated service shop, are located approximately 50 miles from the plant in Brookshire, Texas.

-Where would this power generation facility be located?
+Where will this power generation facility be located?

 The facility will be located in Colorado County, approximately 10 miles south of Columbus, Texas.
 The site was selected for its excellent infrastructure and proximity to four major natural gas pipelines.